Duet Night Abyss Commission Guide

 • If you inspect the details of the mission, it includes a lot of Carmine Globules, Luno Mementos, and Coin in addition to the weekly Blueprints.

-• These "regular rewards" will NOT show up under mission rewards but will be part of the "Dropped" loot list.
+• These "regular rewards" will NOT show up under mission rewards at the end of the commission but will be part of the "Dropped" loot list from the Prize Chest in Phase 3.

-• Do not exit the tournament until the Phase 3 countdown is done, or you will lose al rewards including enemy loot drops.
-This is the same for failing Phase 3 due to the Prize Chest being destroyed.
+• Do not exit the tournament until the Phase 3 post-victory countdown is done, or you will lose all rewards--including enemy loot drops.
+This is the same as failing Phase 3 due to the Prize Chest being destroyed.

 • Although Snow tells you to "hurry" to the next round, it doesn't start imminently.